drand/website/docs/blog/2020-08-10-drand-launches-v1.0.md

 Drand provides a mechanism for a universally accessible source of publicly-verifiable, unbiasable, and unpredictable randomness.
 Following an initial multi-party computation to establish a distributed key, drand nodes operated by independent parties periodically broadcast information that gets aggregated into a final random beacon whose validity can be easily verified by users.

 Drand started as a research project in the [DEDIS lab at EPFL](http://dedis.epfl.ch/) and the first network was launched as an experiment in 2019.
-Now it is time to transform drand into a userproduction-ready public serviceutility.
-We’ve a host of new changes and improvements to drand and it’s largest deployment, the [League of Entropy](http://leagueofentropy.com/), that we are sharing with you here today.
+After nearly a year in the research stage, it was time to transform drand into a production level public service.
+Over the past few months, we’ve rolled out a host of new changes and improvements to drand and it’s largest deployment, the [League of Entropy](http://leagueofentropy.com/), that we are sharing with you here today.

 We believe that drand can be a foundational Internet core service for randomness, one that everyone online can access and use in the same way as other foundational protocols, like DNS or NTP.